3 Afghans accused of links to insider attacks that killed U.S. troops are among Taliban prisoners to be released

 Details about some of the remaining Taliban prisoners became public only when the governments of France and Australia issued statements opposing their release.

 France asked Kabul not to release “several terrorists convicted of killing French citizens in Afghanistan,” without providing any further information.
-And Australia asked that a specific individual, Hekmatullah, a former Afghan army sergeant who killed three Australian solders, not be released.
+And Australia asked that a specific individual, Hekmatullah, a former Afghan army sergeant who killed three Australian soldiers, not be released.

 Insider attacks against U.S. forces have been persistent throughout the U.S. military campaign in Afghanistan and deeply eroded trust between U.S. and Afghan forces.
 At times the attacks led to the suspension of face-to-face meetings between the two sides and long undermined the U.S.-led military and training missions here.